-- Monument signs, changeable message, and flashing signs are prohibited. - Freestanding signs are prohibited where a building is present. - Internally illuminated sign letters, and neon, roof, and movable signs are prohibited except for historical significance, architecture, or use. - Businesses shall not paint over awning signs; awnings must be replaced or professionally redone so there is no remnant of old signs on the fabric awning.
+- Changeable message and flashing signs are prohibited. - Freestanding signs are prohibited where a building is present. - Internally illuminated sign letters, and neon, roof, and movable signs are prohibited except for historical significance, architecture, or use. - Businesses shall not paint over awning signs; awnings must be replaced or professionally redone so there is no remnant of old signs on the fabric awning.

-Painted business sign | JC Signs Charlote
+Painted business sign | JC Signs